Tucker D of AL leads a Grand Prix White through Collier Curve at Sebring.

 Why is it necessary to Ventilate the distributor?

 A design deficiency on 964 engines up to August 1993 that you MUST address as soon as possible (if you haven't already done so), is to install a distributor ventilation kit to prevent ozone perishing the distributor drive belt.
 If this occurs and the distributor belt fails your second distributor would stop turning and the spark from the rotor would continuously discharge on one spot.
-This continuously arcing spark is an engineering phenomenon known as "welding".
-It is possible that the cylinder head could start to melt locally and the local hotspot, metal relocation and localized thermal expansion could very likely cause the engine to seize................... more
+This continuously arcing spark is an engineering phenomenon known as “welding”.
+It is possible that the cylinder head could start to melt locally and the local hotspot, metal relocation and localized thermal expansion could very likely cause the engine to seize.
+To find out more ....click on the image above.

 Feedback: The following message regarding the above tech article comes from David N of VA.